mbwhite/monaco-go/README.md

 # `monaco-go`

+**nb**: currently updating the hosting server to use ssl to get http/2 so don't assume everything is stable.

 Go lang mode for [monaco-editor](https://github.com/Microsoft/monaco-editor).
 The implementation is mostly derived from [monaco-css](https://github.com/Microsoft/monaco-css) but uses WebSocket as the transport to talk to the [go-langserver](https://github.com/sourcegraph/go-langserver).
 The below are fully, if not partly, supported, see [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#messages-overview):